kuzzleio/documentation-old/src/api-documentation/controller-security/create-first-admin.md

 }
 ```

-Creates the first admin `user` in Kuzzle Backend's database layer.
+Creates the first admin `user` in Kuzzle.
 Does nothing if an admin user already exists.

 If an `_id` is provided in the query and if the user [`<kuid>`]({{ site_base_path }}guide/essentials/user-authentication/#kuzzle-user-identifier-kuid) already exists,
 it will be replaced and its `profileIds` will be set to `["admin"]`.
 If not provided, the `_id` will be generated automatically.